• Recipes

 A plate full of pasta.

-Portion out any leftovers into separate freezer-safe containers and freeze for up to 3 months.
+Portion leftovers into freezer-safe containers and freeze for up to 3 months.
+Defrost overnight in the fridge before reheating.

 💬 Recipe FAQs

-Does gochujang need to be kept in the refrigerator?
+Does gochujang need to be kept in the fridge?

 ⚡ More Delicious Pasta Dishes